 Sun Microsystems, famous for its object-oriented based programming language Java, is set to enter into the PC-based microprocessor market later this year, with the first of a series of offerings based on grid processing architecture systems.

-Grids are networks of computers that can operate in parallel with the aid of specialised software, to produce very powerful processing "machines" that can often excel beyond the processing power of expensive mainframe computers.
+Grids are networks of computers that can operate in parallel with the aid of specialized software, to produce very powerful processing "machines" that can often excel beyond the processing power of expensive mainframe computers.
 Sun hope to adapt this model for a single machine: in effect placing multiple tiny computers on a single chip, that will communicate and process jobs in a similar manner to existing network-based grid systems.

 Sun are calling their new development Throughput Computing, and they are taking it very seriously, so much so in fact that they are dedicating 1,300 of their 1,600 microprocessor engineers to the project.

 Moore's Law states that microprocessor power will double every 18 months.
 This is generally achieved by adding more transistors to the computer chip, thereby increasing its processing power.
 For example, Intel's latest Itanium chip has 410 million transistors on the same surface area as that of a postage stamp.
-In order for this level of improvement to continue, the increases in miniaturisation would have to be seen as infinite, which of course they are not.
+In order for this level of improvement to continue, the increases in miniaturization would have to be seen as infinite, which of course they are not.

 In a recent article in The Irish Times (9-Jan-04), Dr. Marc Tremblay, the vice president and chief architect of the processor and networks division of Sun, said that Sun plan to take a "pretty drastic approach" to the way we think of how a computer processor works.
 Sun plan to divide the chip into separate processing regions, called cores, that will act as tiny microprocessors within a microprocessor, each one complete with its own memory chips.
 Each one can handle four separate threads, or processes active within the system, such as an application or service.